Melbourne: Climate

+The sea temperature in Melbourne is warmer than the surrounding ocean during the summer months, and colder during the winter months.
+This is predominantly due to Port Phillip Bay being an enclosed and shallow bay that is largely protected from the ocean, resulting in greater temperature variation across seasons.

 Urban structure

 Melbourne's urban area is approximately 2,704 km2, the largest in Australia and the 33rd largest in the world.
 The Hoddle Grid, a grid of streets measuring approximately 1 by 1/2 mi, forms the nucleus of Melbourne's central business district (CBD).
 The grid's southern edge fronts onto the Yarra River.
 More recent office, commercial and public developments in the adjoining districts of Southbank and Docklands have made these areas into extensions of the CBD in all but name.
 A byproduct of the CBD's layout is its network of lanes and arcades, such as Block Arcade and Royal Arcade.

-Melbourne has become Australia's most densely populated area, with approximately 19,500 residents per square kilometre, and is home to more skyscrapers than any other Australian city, the tallest being Australia 108, situated in Southbank.
-Melbourne's newest planned skyscraper, Southbank By Beulah (also known as "Green Spine"), has recently been approved for construction and will be the tallest structure in Australia by 2025.
+Melbourne's CBD has become Australia's most densely populated area, with approximately 19,500 residents per square kilometre, and is home to more skyscrapers than any other Australian city, the tallest being Australia 108, situated in Southbank.
+Melbourne's newest planned skyscraper, Southbank By Beulah (also known as "Green Spine"), has recently been approved for construction and will likely be the tallest building in Australia when completed.

 The CBD and surrounds also contain many significant historic buildings such as the Royal Exhibition Building, the Melbourne Town Hall and Parliament House.

-Although the area is described as the centre, it is not actually the demographic centre of Melbourne at all, due to an urban sprawl to the southeast, the demographic centre being located at Glen Iris.
+Although the area is described as the centre, it is not actually the demographic centre of Melbourne at all, due to an urban sprawl to the southeast, the demographic centre being located at Camberwell.